raspberrypilearning/slug/en/step_4.md

 ## Draw the slug

 The first job is to draw the slug on the Sense HAT's LED display.
-It is important to keep track of which pixels the slug is inhabiting so that we can move her around the screen.
-We will use a 2D list to store the coordinates of the pixels the slug is currently inhabiting.
+It is important to keep track of which pixels the slug is inhabiting so that you can move her around the screen.
+You will use a 2D list to store the coordinates of the pixels the slug is currently inhabiting.

 ![Draw the slug](images/draw-slug.png)

 [[[generic-python-2d-lists]]]

-To be able to light up a pixel on the LED display, we need to specify three things - the x and y coordinates of the pixel and the colour we would like.
+To be able to light up a pixel on the LED display, you need to specify three things: the `x` and `y` coordinates of the pixel, and the colour we would like the LED to be.

 [[[rpi-sensehat-led-coordinates]]]

-+ In the variables section, create an empty list called `slug` which we will use to store the x, y coordinates of the pixels which will make up the slug.
++ In the variables section of your file, create an empty list called `slug`.

 [[[generic-python-create-list]]]

-We will light up three pixels in a horizontal row.
-Each pixel's position will be represented as a list containing its x,y coordinate.
+We will light up three pixels in a horizontal row to make up the slug.
+Each pixel's position will be represented as a list containing an `x` and a `y` coordinate.

-+ Add the coordinate lists [2,4], [3,4] and [4,4] (in that order) to your `slug` list to define the coordinates where the slug will start.
++ Add the coordinate lists `[2, 4]`, `[3, 4]`, and `[4, 4]` (in that order) to your `slug` list to define the coordinates where the slug will start out.
 You have now created a 2D list, or a list of lists!

 We also need to specify a colour for the slug.